-Generally speaking, if no detailed information are at hand, it is recommended to choose a value of 0.2 for rocks and of 0.35 for loose sediments (0.45 in case of loose saturated sediments).
+In general, it is recommended to choose a value of 0.2 for rocks and of 0.35 for loose sediments (0.45 in case of loose saturated sediments).

-A note: when dealing with the energy distribution among different modes Poisson values (i.e. V_P) play major role! (see the FVS approach to surface-wave analysis)
+A note: when dealing with the energy distribution among different modes Poisson values (i.e. VP) play major role! (see the FVS approach to surfacewave analysis)